reimagined/resolve/docs/introduction.md

 > The create-resolve-app tool creates an application based on the latest versions of reSolve packages.
 If you want to update an existing application to a newer version of reSolve, ensure that all `resolve-*` dependencies in the application's package.json file have the same version number to avoid version conflicts.

-## Examples
+## Examples and Template Projects

-The reSolve repository contains example projects.
-You can use them to study various use-case scenarios or as templates for new reSolve applications.
+The reSolve repository contains example and template projects.
+You can use them to study various use-case scenarios or to create new reSolve applications.
 The example projects are available in the repository's **[examples](https://github.com/reimagined/resolve/tree/master/examples)** folder.
+The template projects are available in the repository's **[templates](https://github.com/reimagined/resolve/tree/master/templates)** folder.

-You can install any of these examples on your machine using the `create-resolve-app` tool with the `-e` flag followed by an example name.
+You can install any of these projects on your machine using the `create-resolve-app` tool with the `-e` flag followed by an example or template name.

 ##### npm